 There is a lot to like with this water flosser, but perhaps its best feature is its high capacity water reservoir.
 Of all the different models that we looked into, this unit has, by far, the longest runtime out there.
 With this unit, you can easily get up to 80 seconds of flossing time, which should be just enough to get all of your mouth done.
 This will limit the amount of time you need to spend refilling your flosser, which is a huge time saver.

-What we liked: This model also comes equipped with a wide array of nozzles and tips.
+Why are we impressed?
+This model also comes equipped with a wide array of nozzles and tips.
 It comes with 6 different nozzles which can be used to floss, and then two brushes to actually brush your teeth.
 This is a great value since it will allow you to not only replace standard floss at your sink but your old toothbrush as well.

 With this flosser, you can also choose from 5 different pressure settings.
 This variety makes it easy to find the right pressure for your mouth while also allowing anyone else in your household to find the right setting for their needs.

-What could be better: Though the designers thought of lots of things for this water flosser, they didn’t include a very necessary piece of the puzzle: the charger adapter.
+What negatives must you be aware of?
+Though the designers thought of lots of things for this water flosser, they didn’t include a very necessary piece of the puzzle: the charger adapter.
 While this model comes with a charging cord, it doesn’t come with the adapter to plug into the wall.
 Of course, while most folks probably have a charger that can be used to plug into the cord and wall, you might need to make an additional purchase to keep this flosser charged and ready.

 Even though many of the water flossers we checked out came with some sort of a carrying case, none of them make packing up and taking the flosser along quite as easy as this one.
 Many cases are just big enough for the nozzles and flosser to fit, which makes getting them in correctly a tricky job.
 That is, thankfully, not the case for this model.
 The case is quite voluminous, which makes fitting all of the pieces in place quick and easy.